2024 Ukrainian cyberattacks against Russia: July

 In July 2024, Ukrainian intelligence services reportedly launched a major cyberattack against several Russian technology-based sectors.
-The attacks started on July 15, when HUR cyber-specialists worked with a community of hackers to target roughly one hundred Russian web resources to erase their internal data, picked based on their involvement with Russian agencies involved with Russia's invasion of Ukraine.
+The attacks started on July 15, when HUR cyber-specialists worked with a community of hackers to target roughly one hundred Russian web resources to erase their internal data, picked based on their involvement with Russian agencies involved in Russia's invasion of Ukraine.
 Affected webpages were shut down and replaced with a picture of a bloody, decapitated pig head colored with Russia's flag next to an axe bearing the flag of Ukraine, with the phrase "404 Russia not found" listed.

 A larger operation was initiated on July 23 by the Main Intelligence Directorate of Ukraine's Ministry of Defense, which targeted financial institutions it stated were involved in funding military activities against Ukraine.
 By July 27, the attack's impact became severe and widespread.
 Customers of several major Russian banks were unable to withdraw cash from ATMs, with credit and debit cards being blocked upon use.
-The cyberattack affected various aspects of Russia's virtual banking infrastructure, which included freezing of payment systems and mobile banking applications, banking portal outages, and breaches into the databases of several major banks which included Dom.RF, Alfa-Bank, Raiffeisen Bank, VTB Bank, Rosbank, Gazprombank, RSHB Bank, Sberbank, iBank, and Tinkoff Bank.
-The attacks also targeted public transportation systems, popular Russian social networks and internet platforms, and caused service interruptions for multiple large Russian telecom and internet providers including MegaFon, Tele2, Beeline, and Rostelecom.
+The cyberattack affected various aspects of Russia's virtual banking infrastructure, which included freezing of payment systems and mobile banking applications, banking portal outages, and breaches into the databases of several major banks, which included Dom.RF, Alfa-Bank, Raiffeisen Bank, VTB Bank, Rosbank, Gazprombank, RSHB Bank, Sberbank, iBank, and Tinkoff Bank.
+The attacks also targeted public transportation systems, alongside popular Russian social networks, and internet platforms, and caused service interruptions for multiple large Russian telecom and internet providers including MegaFon, Tele2, Beeline, and Rostelecom.

 A source from the Ukrainian intelligence stated that the attack was "gaining momentum" and implied escalations in attacks.

-Russia acknowledged the cyberattacks as being initiated by "politically motivated hackers".
+Russia acknowledged the cyberattacks as being initiated by "politically motivated hackers."